mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 > Feng said, “When you come out of the net I will tell you.”

 Well, San Sheng’s [...] saying like this was wonderful, a very smart and sharp question, because he experienced this [...] nirvana, perfect freedom.
 But Feng said, “When you come out of the net, I will tell you.”
 His answer was pretty basic; it’s not a real answer.
-But [that] he said like this means that he realized that San Sheng already sat on the chair of his enlightenment, even for a moment, but he didn’t realize it.
+But that he said like this means that he realized that San Sheng already sat on the chair of his enlightenment, even for a moment, but he didn’t realize it.

-For instance, [a Zen Master] was asked by a monk, saying, “I have nothing to carry on my back, what should I drop off?”
-In other words, he attained enlightenment, so-called nothing.
-“I have carried nothing.”
+For instance, [a monk asked Zhaozhou Zen Master], “I [am carrying nothing on my back], what should I drop off?”
+In other words, he attained enlightenment, so-called nothing, “I [am carrying] nothing.”
 And then the Zen Master says, “Put down that nothing.”
-But, [the monk] said, “I have already carried nothing on my back, what should I put down?”
-The Zen Master says, “Please go home with carrying that one.”
+But, [the monk] says, “I [am already carrying] nothing on my back, what should I put down?”
+The Zen Master says, “Please go home [carrying that].”
 Do you understand?
 “Go back home [...] with nothing.”
-It means he didn’t understand *nothing*.
-Nothing to carry – but he already carried [...] something, so-called “nothing.”
+It means [the monk] didn’t understand *nothing*.
+“Nothing to carry” – but he already carried something, so-called “nothing.”
 Do you understand?

 For instance, I say, “Don’t think.”
 So, you try not to think – it means [you are] already thinking.
-The same applies to this question: “I have nothing to carry,” but the Zen Master says, “Put down the nothing.”
+The same applies to this [story]: “I have nothing to carry,” but the Zen Master says, “Put down the nothing.”
 But, he says, “I have nothing to put down, what should I put down?”
 So, the Zen Master says, “If you think so, well, you should carry it back to your home, if you think how important nothing is for you.”
 So, he always carried the nothing.
 But, not to carry the nothing means no more nothing.
 It’s already something.

 So, the same applies to [this case] too.
 [San Sheng] experienced that wonderful [nirvana], freedom.
 So, he says, “What does the golden fish who passes through the net use for food?”
 That means already he [...] has carried the golden fish.
 So, that’s why Feng said, “When you come out of the net, I will tell you.”
 Once again you should come out of the net.